 What are the benefits of podcasting?

 Podcasting has the following benefits:

 - Easy to create.
-All it takes to create a podcast is a microphone, audio software, a computer and an internet connection.
+All it takes to make a podcast is a microphone, audio software, a computer and an internet connection.
 No additional knowledge or equipment is needed.
 One simple way to create a podcast is to speak into the voice notes app on a smartphone.

 - Easy to distribute.
 Podcasts can be uploaded and made available to listeners using a free YouTube or SoundCloud account.
 Any service or device that can host an audio file can host a podcast.

 - Informative.
 There are podcasts on every topic, including news, comedy, science and niche topics.
-For example, an entire podcast might focus on reading, analyzing and reviewing a novel.
+For example, an entire podcast might focus on analyzing and reviewing a novel.